Manslaughter Charges in Southern Minnesota

 Let Us Handle Your Legal Defense for Charges Involving Manslaughter

-Manslaughter involves the killing of another person, but it is not as serious as manslaughter.
+Manslaughter involves the killing of another person, but it is not as serious as murder.
 This fact alone can make the accusation a difficult one to understand, as the main difference between the two is that murder suggests the crime was intentional and manslaughter suggests that it wasn’t.

 Honest & Skilled Representation

 Manslaughter can be charged as voluntary or involuntary.
 Voluntary suggests that there was intention behind the act, but it may not have been premeditated.
-Involuntary suggests that the act was committed without any intention but due to disregard for the life of another person.
+Involuntary suggests that the act was committed without any intention but was due to disregard for the life of another person.
 A heat of passion killing is the perfect example of involuntary manslaughter, as the person who committed the killing did not get into an altercation with the other party to kill them.

 Regardless of the type of manslaughter you are charged with, you require honest and skilled representation that has your best interest at the center of it all.
 Just because something may have happened doesn’t mean there aren’t circumstances surrounding the matter that could lead to a much better outcome than you would have without a competent Minnesota criminal defense lawyer working with you.